Automatic programming via large language models with population self-evolution for dynamic fuzzy job shop scheduling problem: Language-Heuristic-Based Population Self-Evolution Method

 \section{Language-Heuristic-Based Population Self-Evolution Method}

-The overall structure of the language-heuristic-based population SeEvo method is depicted in Fig.\ref{fig2}.
-In this framework, LLMs play two essential roles: generating guiding prompts for the population and creating individual heuristic programs.
-Unlike conventional hyper-heuristic approaches, SeEvo relies on the independent generation of heuristic code segments, which are continuously refined and optimized throughout the evolution process.
-The key to SeEvo’s success lies in leveraging LLMs to generate initial guiding prompts and craft individual heuristic programs tailored to the scheduling tasks.
-The detailed procedure of the SeEvo evolutionary process is presented in Algorithm 1.
+The structure of the SeEvo framework, a language-driven heuristic evolution method, is outlined in Fig. \ref{fig2}.
+In this framework, LLMs play two key roles: generating guiding prompts for the population and creating individual heuristic code segments.
+Unlike traditional hyper-heuristic methods, SeEvo relies on the independent generation of heuristic code fragments, which are continuously refined through the evolutionary process.
+SeEvo leverages LLMs to generate guiding prompts and craft HDRs tailored to specific scheduling tasks.

-SeEvo proceeds through eight principal stages, each contributing to refining the population of heuristics to improve job selection efficacy.
-Below is an overview of these eight key steps:

-\textbf{Individual Encoding:} The SeEvo method continuously evolves heuristic algorithms, but its encoding mechanism differs from traditional evolutionary algorithms.
-SeEvo individuals are heuristic code segments designed to guide job selection in DJSSP rather than directly determining the final scheduling plan.
-Furthermore, these individuals are generated by the LLM without predefined constraints on encoding length or function sets, which are common limitations in traditional algorithms like GEP.
-The only requirement for the LLM-generated code is to adhere to the specified function names, input parameters, and output parameters.

-\textbf{Initialization:} In the SeEvo method, population initialization is carried out using the LLM prompt generator, which takes task specifications and seed heuristics as inputs.
-The task specifications provide details about the JSSP, input parameters, and heuristic functions.
-Seed heuristics (example heuristic codes) serve as a foundation, guiding the LLM to generate initial heuristic rules in more promising search directions.

-\textbf{Individual Co-Evolution Reflection:} In this step, two randomly selected heuristic strategies are compared, and their performance is evaluated based on test cases.
-The results are then sent to the reflector LLM, which analyzes the differences and generates suggestions for improvement.
-SeEvo employs a ``language gradient'' feedback mechanism to guide the LLM in producing more effective code, with the reward signal being binary (better or worse performance).

-\textbf{Individual Self-Evolution Reflection:} For each individual, SeEvo evaluates its performance before and after co-evolution reflection and presents the results to the reflector LLM.
-The LLM reflects on the changes and offers suggestions for improvement.
-If performance worsens or remains stagnant, the LLM generates reverse prompts to avoid repeating the same issues.
-If performance improves, the LLM highlights successful elements and provides enhanced prompts for further optimization.

-\textbf{Collective Evolution Reflection:} As SeEvo accumulates experience through multiple iterations, the reflector LLM synthesizes insights from individual self-evolution reflections and individual co-evolution reflections.
-The goal is to generate prompts that guide the further evolution of heuristic rules.
-The collective evolution reflection might initially be empty or pre-filled with predefined prompts, but it becomes richer as more iterations are completed.

-\textbf{Crossover:} During the crossover step, the LLM generates a new set of heuristic strategies by combining task specifications, performance data of parent strategies, reflections, and detailed generation instructions.
-Parent heuristic strategies are selected from the population based on their relative performance on test cases, and the LLM integrates insights from mutual reflections to guide the crossover process.